-Adult Education students who create disruptions in the learning environment and/or violate the Student Conduct Code are written up for the infraction.
-Three infractions within a six week timeframe can lead to a recommendation for a suspension.
-(If a student commits an egregious act, such as engaging in criminal behavior on campus, a recommendation for suspension can take place immediately.)
+WGTC Adult Education students who create ongoing disruptions to the learning environment and/or violate the Student Conduct Code are written up for the infraction.
+Three infractions within a six-week timeframe will result in disciplinary action and a recommendation of suspension.